 of all children in the U.S. have a developmental disability.

 children between the ages of four and seventeen have ADHD.

 American babies are born with Down syndrome each year.

 are on the autism spectrum.

-Just as wheel chair ramps and elevators enabled those with mobility challenges to more easily travel, visit entertainment venues, attend sporting events, and go shopping, we are developing a unique set of technology-based tools that open our communities to folks with intellectual and developmental disabilities.
+Just as wheel chair ramps and ADA accommodations enabled those with mobility challenges to more easily travel, shop, visit entertainment venues, and attend sporting events, our proprietary set of technology-based learning resources open communities to people with non-visible disabilities.
 We believe this type of inclusion, which makes it easier for a diverse spectrum of thinkers and communicators to participate in activities many of us take for granted, can be socially and economically transformative.

 How did Pal get its start?